mwgribben/abc-of-chairmanship/12_order.markdown

 ### Public Order Act

-> Ed: The relevant part of the Public Order Act 1936 quoted in the below two sections has been repealed by the Public Order Act 1986, which replaced breach of the peace with charges covering words or behaviour causing harassment, alarm or distress.
-Do not rely on these sections for present-day legal advice.
+**Editor's note: The relevant part of the Public Order Act 1936 quoted in the below two sections has been repealed by the Public Order Act 1986, which replaced ‘breach of the peace’ with new charges covering words or behaviour causing harassment, alarm or distress.
+Do not rely on these sections for present-day legal advice.**

 The police have considerable powers to control disorderly behaviour at meetings, particularly under Section 5 of the Public Order Act 1936 whereby it is an offence for any person in any public place or at any public meeting to use threatening, abusive or insulting words or behaviour with intent to provoke a breach of the peace or whereby a breach of the peace is likely to be occasioned.